adyen-examples/adyen-mock-terminal-api/README.md

 There are two ways in which you can use the application.

-1. We recommend to clone on of our our In-Person Payment Integration examples in [**.NET**](https://github.com/adyen-examples/adyen-dotnet-online-payments/tree/main/in-person-payments-example), [**Java**](https://github.com/adyen-examples/adyen-java-spring-online-payments/tree/main/in-person-payments-example) or [**Node.js**](https://github.com/adyen-examples/adyen-node-online-payments/tree/main/in-person-payments-example).
+1. We recommend to clone one of our In-Person Payment Integration examples in [**.NET**](https://github.com/adyen-examples/adyen-dotnet-online-payments/tree/main/in-person-payments-example), [**Java**](https://github.com/adyen-examples/adyen-java-spring-online-payments/tree/main/in-person-payments-example) or [**Node.js**](https://github.com/adyen-examples/adyen-node-online-payments/tree/main/in-person-payments-example).

 Once you've cloned the example, you can point the application to use `http://localhost:3000`, this configurable by overriding the `CloudApiEndpoint` URI.
 Now your application is ready to communicate to the terminal